 But the real reason why North Houston Hearing Solutions is unique is that unlike many other hearing centers, we don’t limit our technology to one manufacturer – this means that we can work with you to always source the right hearing aids and hearing solutions for your budget, lifestyle, and unique circumstances.

 Would you like to speak to one of our hearing professionals?
 Complete this form and one of our team will call you back shortly

 Designed for mild to moderate hearing losses, IIC instruments are the smallest custom style devices available.
 In fact, they are invisible, as they are worn past the second bend of the ear canal.

 Completely in the Canal (CIC)

 CIC instruments offer a high cosmetic appeal because they are fitted deeply within the ear canal, making them almost invisible.
 They are a great option for mild to moderate hearing losses.

 Full Shell or In the Ear (ITE)

-When you think “hearing aid,” chances are you’re thinking of the BTE design.
-These are usually worn by patients with a moderate to severe hearing loss patients, the technology is housed in the casing of these hearing aids, ensuring they rest comfortably behind the ear and you’ll find its technology within the casing.
-A clear plastic acoustical tube sends the amplified sounds into a customized earmold that’s fitted inside the canal.
-Available in many different colors, they come with easy to use buttons and are highly discreet.
+When you imagine hearing aids, you probably envision the BTE design.
+These are usually worn by patients with a moderate to severe hearing loss.
+The main body rests comfortably behind the ear and you’ll find its technology within the casing.
+A clear plastic acoustical tube sends the amplified sounds into a customized earmold that’s worn inside the canal.
+BTEs come in many different colors with easy to use buttons.
+They are highly discreet.

 In the Canal (ITC)

-ITC instruments sit in the lower portion of the outer ear bowl, making them comfortable and easy to use.
-Because they’re slightly larger than CIC models, they have a longer battery life, and can host additional features, such as directional microphones for better understanding in noisy environments, and controls such as volume controls.
-They fit mild and moderate hearing losses can benefit from ITC instruments.
+ITC instruments fit within the lower portion of the outer ear bowl, therefore making them comfortable and simple to use.
+Their slightly larger size than CIC models gives them a longer battery life.
+They are also able to host additional features, such as directional microphones, which make noisy environments easier to handle, and volume controls.
+Those with mild and moderate hearing losses can benefit from ITC instruments.